 - Bank Draft;

 - Enrolment process: Assist students with enrolment, including change of courses, withdrawal from study and leave of absences, ensuring all necessary documentation is forwarded to the relevant area within the required time frames.

-- Appointing local lecturing and teaching staff: Ensure all lecturers and tutors have been approved by the relevant Faculty prior to employing the lecturer or tutor.
+- Appointing local lecturing and teaching staff: Ensure all lecturers and tutors have been approved by the relevant School prior to employing the lecturer or tutor.

 - Provide lecturers, tutors and administrative support for students in the delivery of the program.

 - Assess student assignments and exams which are to be forwarded to the relevant school for moderation and ratification prior to release of grades.

 - Assist with the appropriate graduation event with the assistance of the University.